Access to electricity and water

 Figures for energy

-The majority of them are in Asia and sub-Saharan Africa.
+The majority of these are in sub-Saharan Africa and Asia.

 80 %